VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 For SpikeGLX, follow these instructions:

 1. Download [HelloSGLX](https://github.com/billkarsh/HelloSGLX) and place the folder in a convenient location, e.g. C:/HelloSGLX
+2. Launch SpikeGLX
+3. In the Options > Command server Settings menu, make sure that *Enable Remote Command Server* option is checked.
-2. Launch SpikeGLX and start a new acquisition, using existing data or a live probe
+4. Start a new acquisition, using existing data or a live probe
-3. Enable the SpikeGLX API
-4. In Pinpoint, press \[ESC\] to open the settings menu and navigate to the "API" tab
+5. In Pinpoint, press \[ESC\] to open the settings menu and navigate to the "API" tab
-5. Make sure the location of the HelloSGLX file is accurate
+6. Make sure the location of the HelloSGLX file is accurate.
-6. Toggle the API on
+7. Toggle the API on.
+If you see an API Status error, it probably means you didn't turn the command server on, see step 3.
-7. In the probe matching list on the right, you should see each of your Pinpoint probes.
+8. In the probe matching list on the right, you should see each of your Pinpoint probes.
 Using the dropdown menus, select which SpikeGLX probe ID each probe should be linked to
-8. You should immediately see should see an update to the anatomy data in SpikeGLX (make sure to open the probe shank view to see this)
+9. You should immediately see an update to the anatomy data in SpikeGLX (make sure to open the probe shank view to see this)

 ## Ephys Link